Currently there are no reasons to doubt the Riemann Hypothesis: The zeta function beyond the realm of computation

-We have seen that a large gap has essentially the same effect on \(S(t)\) and on \(\log\abs{Z(t)}\).
+We have seen that an isolated large gap has essentially the same effect on the sizes if \(S(t)\) and \(\log\abs{Z(t)}\).
 Yet, it was almost trivial to handle \(S(t)\), and fairly complicated to handle \(\log\abs{Z(t)}\).
 Why is it simple to understand the effect of large gaps on the imaginary part of \(\log \zeta(\frac12 + i t)\) but not on the real part?
 Is there a simple way to deal with both cases?
-Perhaps not: the discussion at the end of Section~1.2 of~\hyperlink{x:biblio:LMQ-H}{[{\xreffont 61}]} describes some essential differences between \(S(t)\) and \(\log\abs{\zeta(\frac12 + it)}\). \end{subsectionptx} \typeout{************************************************} \typeout{Subsection 8.2 More intuition for the need for carrier waves} \typeout{************************************************} \begin{subsectionptx}{More intuition for the need for carrier waves}{}{More intuition for the need for carrier waves}{}{}{x:subsection:wave_intuition} We describe yet another way to see that carrier waves are primarily responsible for the local size of~\(Z(t)\).
+Perhaps not: the discussion at the end of Section~1.2 of~\hyperlink{LMQ-H}{[{\xreffont 81}]} describes some essential differences between \(S(t)\) and \(\log\abs{\zeta(\frac12 + it)}\), the most important being that \(\log\abs{\zeta(\frac12 + it)}\) is unbounded in a neighborhood of its discontinuities, which they note ``cause technical difficulties''. \end{subsectionptx} \typeout{************************************************} \typeout{Subsection 9.2 More intuition for the need for carrier waves} \typeout{************************************************} \begin{subsectionptx}{Subsection}{More intuition for the need for carrier waves}{}{More intuition for the need for carrier waves}{}{}{wave_intuition} We describe yet another way to see that carrier waves are primarily responsible for the size of~\(Z(t)\).

-Suppose the typical large value of \(Z(t)\) were primarily due to large gaps, such as in \hyperref[x:figure:fig_boberhiary]{Figure~{\xreffont\ref{x:figure:fig_boberhiary}}}.
-Combining Selberg's theorem on the distribution of \(\log\abs{Z(t)}\) with \hyperref[x:principle:prin_large_gaps]{Principle~{\xreffont\ref{x:principle:prin_large_gaps}}} would imply that a positive proportion of \(t\) occur in a gap of relative size \(\sqrt{\log\log(t)}\).
+Suppose the typical large value of \(Z(t)\) were primarily due to large gaps, such as in \hyperref[fig_boberhiary]{Figure~{\xreffont\ref{fig_boberhiary}}}.
+Combining Selberg's CLT on the distribution of \(\log\abs{Z(t)}\) with \hyperref[prin_large_gaps]{Principle~{\xreffont\ref{prin_large_gaps}}} would imply that a positive proportion of \(t\) occur in a gap of relative size \(\sqrt{\log\log(t)}\).
 In other words, the probability that a gap is larger than \(\sqrt{\log\log(t)}\) times the average, must be \(\gg 1/\sqrt{\log\log(t)}\).
 This would correspond to the distribution of nearest-neighbor spacings decreasing much more slowly than conjectured.
 That is contrary to our observations and not consistent with the conjectures on neighbor spacing arising from RMT.